 Covered entities are clinics, private practices, individual providers, healthcare plans, clearinghouses, and insurers, all of whom need to comply with the HIPAA requirements.

 Business Associate is a person or organization that deals with individually identifiable health information on behalf of a covered entity.
 In our context, it may be a healthcare app developer or a cloud service provider who processes your patients’ data.
-They need to sign a business associate agreement before working with medical data.
+See Organizational Requirements and BAAs below for when BAAs are required and what they cover.

 Navigating HIPAA compliance application development is a multifaceted journey.
 It’s not just about creating a useful healthcare app, but also ensuring that the way you collect, store, and process PHI adheres to the stringent standards set by HIPAA rules.